-Before joining CVSSP, she was a postdoctoral researcher (2017-2020) at Inria, GraphDeco, under the guidance of Dr Adrien Bousseau.
-She had the opportunity to visit MIT and collaborate with Professor Fredo Durand, MIT, CSAIL, and Professor Alla Sheffer, UBC, British Columbia.
-She received her PhD (2012-2016) from MPI Informatik, Germany, advised by Professor Karol Myszkowski and Professor Hans-Peter Seidel.
+Before joining CVSSP, she was a postdoctoral researcher (2017-2020) at Inria, GraphDeco, under the guidance of Dr. Adrien Bousseau.
+She had the opportunity to visit MIT and collaborate with Prof. Fredo Durand, MIT, CSAIL, and Prof. Alla Sheffer, UBC, British Columbia.
+She received her PhD (2012-2016) from MPI Informatik, Germany, advised by Prof. Karol Myszkowski and Prof. Hans-Peter Seidel.

-While working on her PhD (2014), she did a research internship in the Color and HDR group in Technicolor R&D, Rennes, France, under the guidance of Dr Erik Reinhard.
-She received a degree (2007-2012) in Applied Mathematics and Computer Science with a specialisation in Operation Research and System Analysis from Lomonosov Moscow State University, Russia.
+While working on her PhD (2014), she did a research internship in the Color and HDR group in Technicolor R&D, Rennes, France, under the guidance of Dr. Erik Reinhard.
+She received a degree (2007-2012) in Applied Mathematics and Computer Science with a specialization in Operation Research and System Analysis from Lomonosov Moscow State University, Russia.

 We present the first algorithm capable of automatically lifting real-world, vector-format, industrial design sketches into 3D.
 Targeting real-world sketches raises numerous challenges due to inaccuracies, use of overdrawn strokes, and construction lines.
 In particular, while construction lines convey important 3D information, they add significant clutter and introduce multiple accidental 2D intersections.
 Our algorithm exploits the geometric cues provided by the construction lines and lifts them to 3D by computing their intended 3D intersections and depths.
 Once lifted to 3D, these lines provide valuable geometric constraints that we leverage to infer the 3D shape of other artist drawn strokes.
 The core challenge we address is inferring the 3D connectivity of construction and other lines from their 2D projections by separating 2D intersections into 3D intersections and accidental occlusions.
 We efficiently address this complex combinatorial problem using a dedicated search algorithm that leverages observations about designer drawing preferences , and uses those to explore only the most likely solutions of the 3D intersection detection problem.
 We demonstrate that our separator outputs are of comparable quality to human annotations, and that the 3D structures we recover enable a range of design editing and visualization applications, including novel view synthesis and 3D-aware scaling of the depicted shape.